Oregon Spotted Frog on Antelope Allotment

 March 3, 2016 — Advocates for the West filed our opening summary judgment brief that addresses our NEPA, NFMA, and ESA claims.

-In May 2014, in a followup case to our 2010 victory protecting the Oregon spotted frog and unique sensitive plants, Advocates for the West filed suit against the US Forest Service.
+May 2, 2014 — In a followup case to our 2010 victory protecting the Oregon spotted frog and unique sensitive plants, Advocates for the West filed suit against the US Forest Service.
 We challenged livestock grazing activities on the Antelope Allotment of the Fremont-Winema National Forest that directly trample and degrade frog habitat and sensitive plants.
 This allotment contains over 400 acres of important wetland habitat, and is home to sensitive species such as the Oregon spotted frog, rare mosses, sedges and mollusks.

 In particular, Jack Creek runs through the Antelope Allotment, which is habitat for a population of Oregon spotted frog that was first discovered in 1996.
 Since this population was discovered, its numbers have plummeted from at least 335 down to fewer than 20 known breeding females.
 In 2013, cattle were documented trampling streambanks and wetland and riparian vegetation, dewatering pools, and lowering water quality with their waste – severely damaging much of the spotted frog’s habitat.